 Claiming Tax Deductions for Home Office

-Being qualified for home office deduction is indeed a great deal.
+Being qualified for a home office deduction is indeed a great deal.
 Here in this area, you can claim a percent deduction from your rent, utilities, phone, real estate taxes, etc.

 However, you must use your home as your workspace where you carry out all your office tasks, meet clients, and earn income.
 If your home is not used as an office, don’t claim a tax deduction for the home office.

 Overlooking Typographical Errors